DavesCodeMusings/cardboard-pi/README.md

 The third iteration involves more stacking and layering and less folding.
 No screws are required to secure the components.
 It's a bit like building a Lego model.
 There is no need to print a template.
 Follow the instructions in [the PDF file](CardboardPi3.pdf)

+### Cardboard Pi 1
+The first attempt at a mounting system involves too much cutting and has a cable management system that is too cramped.
+Still, if you want to try it, it's [here](CardboardPi.pdf).

 ## Original Files
 The .ODG files can be opened and edited with LibreOffice Draw.